A Unified Definition of Hallucination: It's The World Model, Stupid!: Utility of the Definition

 \paragraph{Unifying, not renaming.} Finally, there is a social reason to be explicit.
 The term ``hallucination'' is now entrenched; attempting to ban or entirely replace it \cite{millidge2023confabulate} is unrealistic.
 Our goal is not to proclaim one true definition and discard existing practice, but to provide a unifying lens on what researchers are already doing.
 From this perspective, early faithfulness-w.r.t.-source definitions, modern factuality benchmarks, fine-grained span-level taxonomies, and agentic hallucination benchmarks can all be seen as instantiations of the same general template.

+It is also possible to view existing hallucination benchmarks through our lens.
+Doing so reveals that benchmarks differ not only in task format or difficulty, but in how explicitly they specify the components needed to adjudicate hallucination.
+FavaBench \citep{mishra2024fine} is relatively well grounded because retrieval logs make the view function $V$ observable; HALoGEN \citep{ravichander2025halogen} is partially grounded, with structured tasks exposing $V$ while other domains require a separately specified reference world $W$; HaluEval \citep{li-etal-2023-halueval} requires more explicit claim extraction $C(y)$, and some cases remain ambiguous due to weak grounding in both $V$ and $W$, especially in multi-hop settings.
+This suggests that benchmark disagreements may arise not only from differences in model behavior, but from differences in how much of the evaluation world is made explicit.
+Our framework therefore acts as a diagnostic checklist for benchmark design: specify $W$, expose or define $V$, state $P$, and make $C(y)$ inspectable.

-This unification also helps more neatly organize mitigation work.
+This diagnostic role extends naturally to mitigation work.
 Methods that change the information available to the model (better retrieval, richer environment state representations, multimodal grounding) are interventions on $V$; methods that change how truth is judged or expressed (external verifiers, abstention training, calibration) are interventions on $T_{W,P}$ or on incentives; architectural or training changes that improve the model's internal approximation to $W$ are world-modeling improvements.
-Making these targets explicit helps clarify when two methods are actually addressing the same problem or not.
+Making these targets explicit helps clarify when two methods are addressing the same problem.

 In summary, our contribution is not the observation that hallucinations are ``wrong'' with respect to reality, but the explicit introduction of a reference world model formalism and the argument that hallucination should be reserved for \emph{inaccurate world modeling} with respect to that formalism.
 We believe this provides both conceptual clarity and practical guidance for the design of future hallucination benchmarks and mitigations.